Michael-F-Bryan/adventures.michaelfbryan.com/content/posts/lastpass.md

 enough to install all the software I need, set up the correct keys and config files, and apply little tweaks like a udev rule for rearranging my windows and workspaces when the second monitor is plugged in.

+{{% notice note %}}
+Also I'd be keen to hear from you if you are a developer from LastPass!
+What are your thoughts on my efforts?
+Has the analysis been accurate, and can you spot any bugs or issues?

+I feel like having an official library that lets developers work with the LastPass API can enable a lot of benefits for customers, and I'd like to help out on that front.
+{{% /notice %}}

 [dotfiles]: https://github.com/Michael-F-Bryan/dotfiles
 [lastpass-cli]: https://github.com/lastpass/lastpass-cli